City Hall is now open to the public.

 Read Press Release Here

-State of the City has been cancelled.
+State of the City is cancelled.
 See more information here.

 We will be canceling all reservations in our meeting and community rooms.
 We will be providing refunds for anybody who paid for any registration or room reservations.